 The residency period runs for one year and includes a stipend of $3,000 to support the creation of a new body of work.
 Residents are chosen by the Director of Woodworking and a rotating jury.
 Selections are based on the quality of the work, its artistic merit, and the artist’s ability to bring new perspectives to our community.

 Applicants should be enthusiastic and dedicated to their craft, enjoy working with others in a community studio setting.
 Previous experience working in a wood shop is strongly preferred.

 Applicants must show dedication to pursuing original designs and projects.

 Be able to use woodworking tools competently, independently, and safely.

 Be comfortable working with others, as this is a shared shop space dedicated to craft education.

 Secure their own housing, materials, and transportation.

 Commit to completing one year as Sawtooth’s Gondring Resident in woodworking.

 Residents will work 7 hours per week for the duration of the residency (January – December) in the studio on tasks that serve the function of the wood department.
 The resident will report to the department director.
-Work may include but is not limited to studio improvement projects, staffing open studio hours, material prep for classes and workshops, and tool and facilities maintenance.
+Work may include but is not limited to studio improvement projects, material prep for classes and workshops, and tool and facilities maintenance.

 Residents are encouraged to broaden their skills in craft through learning with discounted access to our classes and to share their skills and earn income through teaching.